badlydrawnrob/anki/source/docs/professional/index.md

 Open the Anki desktop app and:

-1. Go to `Tools > Manage Note Types`.
+1. Go to `Tools > Manage Note Types`
-2. Select the `APF: ...` Note Type.
+2. Select the `APF: ...` Note Type
-3. Select the `Cards` button.
+3. Select the `Cards` button
-4. Select the `Styling` option.
+4. Select the `Styling` option
 5. Delete the CSS
-6. Add your custom CSS from your custom `main.css` file.
+6. Add your custom CSS from your custom `main.css` file
-7. Repeat for each Card Type you'd like to edit.
+7. Repeat for each Card Type you'd like to edit

 ### Keeping your custom theme up-to-date